 Are You “Fair Trade”?

 We believe that we adhere to all 9 principles of the Fair Trade Federation.
-In fact, we are a bit too fair to be able to sell through the many retailers who source fair trade items.
+In fact, we have been a bit too fair to be able to sell through the many retailers who source fair trade items.
 Why?
-Because we pay our knitters too much!
-We just don’t have enough profit margin left over to share with a retailer, and we are not willing to reduce what we pay to the women in Nicaragua.
+Because we have paid our knitters so much that there was not enough profit left to share with a retailer (one Fair Trade retailer wanted to pay only 20-40% of final retail price!).
+But alas, we need the retail channel so have had to make some adjustments to address the retail channel, but still pay the women much more for online and face-to-face sales.

 Do You Make Custom Blankets?